opf/openproject/doc/operation_guides/packager/installation-guide-ce.md

 ## Set configuration options

-During the installation process a lot of settings were set to get the application runnings.
-But if you need to set some advanced options or you want to change some settings which were set during the installation via the installation wizard you can use config:set option.
+During the installation process a lot of settings were set to get the application running.
+But if you need to set some advanced options or you want to change some settings which were set during the installation via the installation wizard you can use `config:set <option>`.
 Please be aware that you have to stop and restart the application server so that the new configuration is loaded.
-This can be done using the service openproject [start|stop] command.
+This can be done using the `service openproject [start|stop]` command (this is the command for Ubuntu, the command for your distrobution may vary).
 See which settings can be set and an example for setting the session store below.

     DATABASE_URL=mysql2://openproject:9ScapYA1MN7JQrPR7Wkmp7y99K6mRHGU@127.0.0.1:3306/openproject
     SECRET_TOKEN=c5aa99a90f9650404a885cf5ec7c28f7fe1379550bb811cb0b39058f9407eaa216b9b2b22d27f58fb15ac21adb3bd16494ebe89e39ec225ef4627db048a12530

-    ADMIN_EMAIL=<a class="email" href="mailto:mail@example.com">mail@example.com</a>
+    ADMIN_EMAIL=mail@example.com
     EMAIL_DELIVERY_METHOD=smtp
     SMTP_DOMAIN=10.10.3.6
     SMTP_HOST=127.0.0.1
     SMTP_PASSWORD=mail
     SMTP_PORT=25
-    SMTP_URL=smtp://mail:<a class="email" href="mailto:mail@127.0.0.1">mail@127.0.0.1</a>:25/10.10.3.6
+    SMTP_URL=smtp://mail:9a4itlkja49@10.10.3.6:25
+    SMTP_ENABLE_STARTTLS_AUTO=true
+    SMTP_AUTHENTICATION=plain
     SMTP_USERNAME=mail

     WEB_CONCURRENCY=2